 The performance speed of COSMOS90 was continuously accelerated upon 128 processors of the Earth Simulator.
 The maximum performance speed for HbA in water was 0.029 s/step for 128 vector processors.
 The vectorization on a single processor accelerated the performance speed to 12.2 times as fast as the scalar performance.
 Furthermore, the parallelization on the 128 vector processors accelerated the performance speed to 69 times as fast as the speed with a single vector processor.

-3. Initial X-ray structure
+3. Four initial X-ray structures